New Hampshire Sports Betting – Bet On Sports Legally In NH

 What You Can't Bet On In New Hampshire:

 - NH College teams (domestic), No restrictions (via Offshore)

 Where Can I Bet On Sports In New Hampshire?

-State-regulated sportsbooks are not available at this time since the state has not launched domestic sports wagering.
-However, offshore online sportsbooks are perfectly legal and available for NH players to utilize in the meantime.
+State-regulated sportsbooks became available at the very end of 2019.
+In addition, offshore online sportsbooks are perfectly legal and available for NH players to utilize as well.